 Kimia Ghaderi Violin Studio

 It is my goal to instill a deep appreciation and love for music, teach valuable life skills through the disciplined study of music, and provide my students with strong technical facility and artistic expression which, if they desire, can carry them into a professional musical career.
 During lessons, I provide specific guidance to help develop the student’s technical and musical ability, focusing on the student’s individual needs and goals.
-My curriculum also includes training in music history, music theory, and aural skills, which all contribute to a well-rounded education in music.
+My curriculum includes training in music history, music theory, and aural skills, which all contribute to a well-rounded education in music.
 I have complete pedagogical training in the Suzuki Method, and implement a variety of other materials and resources tailored to each student.
 My students learn to think creatively, problem-solve, manage a practice schedule, set long-term goals, and share their artistic work with audiences in multiple performance opportunities throughout the year.

 Contact me for more detailed information about my teaching and studio policies and to arrange a meeting.